Global existence and pointwise decay for nonlinear waves under the null condition: Introduction

+We shall prove global existence and pointwise decay for \cref*{eq:problem}, which is a generalized version of \cref*{eq:classicalproblem}.
+The nonlinearity in \cref*{eq:problem} (see \cref*{Qass}) is a generalized version of the nonlinearity \cref*{null} defined in the constant-coefficient case, and in \cref*{eq:problem}, the wave operator $P$ is a significant generalization of $\Box$, see \cref*{thm:main}.
+We invite the reader to consider our nonlinear condition as a set of sufficient criteria for variable-coefficient quadratic nonlinearities to not deviate too far from, in terms of nonlinear estimates, the behavior observed under the classical constant-coefficient quadratic null condition for systems of equations.
+However, the nonlinearities we will consider may depart significantly from the classical case.
+One such example is any $F$ that outside of the unit ball takes the form

+Another example would be a nonlinearity that, outside the unit ball, takes the form $\partial_\omega\phi \partial \phi$, where $\partial_\omega$ denotes any of the three possible angular derivatives defined in \cref*{def:angular}, and $\partial \phi$ denotes any derivative of $\phi$.
+We also allow for general coefficients that are functions in the class $S^Z(1)$ (see \cref*{SZdef}).
+Thus, for example, would be allowed, where $\chi_{|x| > 1}$ is a smooth cutoff function supported away from $x = 0$.

-Our main theorem states, informally, that if the solution to the linear wave equation $P\p = F$ satisfies strong local energy bounds, then \eqref{eq:problem} with small initial data admits a unique global solution.
-Moreover, we prove global pointwise decay rates of $\la t-r\ra^{-1}\la t+r\ra^{-1}$ for the solution and vector fields applied to it.
-The rate of decay coincides with the one obtained by Christodolou \cite{Ch} in the case $P=\Box$ by using the conformal method; we believe this rate to be sharp.
-See \cref{thm:main} for the precise statement.
+Our main theorem asserts that if the solution to the linear wave equation $P\phi = F$ satisfies a strong local energy decay estimate, then the problem described by \cref*{eq:problem} with sufficiently small initial data admits a unique global solution.
+Moreover, this solution and the vector fields $Z$ applied to it have global space-time pointwise decay rates of The decay rate we obtain matches the one established by Christodoulou \cite{Ch} for the case $P = \Box$ using the conformal method.
+We conjecture that this rate is sharp for the level of generality considered with the wave operator $P$.
+For the precise formulation of our main theorem, see \cref*{thm:main}.

+The proof strategy begins with writing the solution as $\phi = w + \psi$ where $w$ solves $\Box w=0$ with the same initial data as $\phi$.
+Given appropriate initial data, the function $w$ already has the decay rate stated in Theorem~\ref{thm:main}.
+Then we reframe the equation for $\psi$ as